TeliaSoneraNorge/divx-terraform-modules/lambda/function/README.md

-## lambda\_function
+## lambda/function

 This module creates a lambda function and takes care of setting up the execution role, in addition to zipping/uploading the source code.
 Runtime defaults to node.js 6.10.

 ```hcl
 provider "aws" {